 Abstract

-Materials and Methods: The sample consisted of four Zisha teapots featuring literati-inspired decorations and three canonical literati artworks.
-These specimens were selected using purposive sampling to represent key developmental phases in both decorated Zisha craftsmanship and literati artistic traditions.
-This approach captures the defining characteristics of these dual artistic modalities.
-Data collection employed a systematic literature review methodology and a comparative case analysis protocol.
-The analysis was conducted using descriptive statistics and content analysis to interpret the data.
+Materials and Methods: The study employed a qualitative research design based on purposive sampling.
+The sample consisted of four representative Zisha teapots featuring literati-inspired decorations and three canonical literati artworks selected to reflect key developmental stages in both Zisha decorative art and literati artistic traditions.
+Data collection was conducted through a systematic literature review and comparative case analysis.
+Descriptive analysis and content analysis were applied to examine aesthetic characteristics, symbolic meanings, artistic techniques, and conceptual relationships between Zisha art and literati culture.

 Article Details